 Because the alternative is even worse.

-I would rather be someone who takes gigantic risks and believes in magic, rather than someone who lives a safe, sheltered – and incredibly boring – life.
+I would rather be someone who takes huge risks and believes in magic, rather than someone who lives a safe, sheltered—and deeply boring—life.

 And maybe I am young and have not seen the world as others have.
 Maybe I’m not the wisest.
 Maybe that’s the case, but even if I’m young I know what I want.
 And I know what I don’t want.
 I don’t want to be someone who knows where their next meal is coming from, yet doesn’t know the last time they were truly passionate about something.
 I don’t want to be part of the “rat race.”
 I want to live a life doing the things I love to do.
 I want to live my dreams.

-And I have so many wild, crazy, and maybe impossible dreams – but I’m prepared to do whatever it takes to follow them.
-I’m prepared to chase down those dreams to the ends of the earth until I can make them all happen – no matter how many sidelong stares or whispered rumours they elicit, no matter how many pitied glances they evoke.
-Because that’s just who I am.
+And I have so many wild, crazy, and maybe impossible dreams—but I’m prepared to do whatever it takes to follow them.
+I’m prepared to chase down those dreams to the ends of the earth until I can make them all happen—no matter how many sidelong stares or whispered rumours they elicit, no matter how many pitied glances they evoke.
+Because that’s who I am.

-And so, in conclusion, I am proud.
+And so I am proud.
 I am proud to be a dreamer, even if it’s hard, because I see the dawn before the rest of the world.